help us make oregon a conflict-free mineral state!

 There are already federal regulations in place and international guidelines but the federal regulations are being threatened by the current US Administration.
 Change doesn’t happen overnight but it is clear that the creation of transparent supply chains has made a remarkable difference in peace and stability in Congo's mines.

-Oregon has chance to implement its own policy.
+Oregon has the chance to implement its own policy.
 By passing a state conflict-free minerals procurement bill, Oregon would become the fourth state in the country to enact legislation that places a preference on companies that are working to source conflict-free minerals for their products.

 JOIN US!
 We're joining forces with local and national organizations to help make the happen.
 Email us at email@example.com and join the campaign!